 Ask your doctor which foods you should eliminate first.
 It is very likely that they will recommend some of the foods that we listed as the most likely to cause allergens.
 You also need to decide how long you will eliminate the food for – there is no hard and fast rule here but if you have suffered from eczema for a long time then go for a month at least.

 Keep track of what you are doing and how you are feeling with regular journal entries.
 This is important for monitoring any changes when you eliminate a food and reintroduce it.
 You do not want to guess what is working and what isn’t.

 Be sure to reintroduce eliminated foods into your diet and watch carefully for any reactions to particular foods.
 Discuss the best way to reintroduce the foods with your doctor.
 Reintroduce foods one at a time and then wait at least 4 days to see what happens.
 Then you can reintroduce the next one.

 If you discover a food that causes a reaction discuss with your doctor how you should handle it.
 For example if you can consume the food once in a while without any reaction then you may want to include this on a rotational diet basis to prevent a full blown food allergy.

 Think Long Term

 Always treat an eczema elimination diet as a long term plan.
 It takes time to heal your body from within.
 Continue with other treatments to minimize dry skin, itching and redness and keep your doctor informed of your progress.

 Our natural soap bars are designed to help those with Eczema obtain clean skin without harmful reactions.
 It’s full of natural ingredients and free of chemicals or additives.
 The oatmeal exfoliates while the soap blend nourishes and deep cleans.
 If you need to add a reliable soap to your daily routine for managing Eczema consider our honey eczema soap bars.
-Try it risk free and enjoy free shipping all the time!
+Try it risk free today!